Code a Step

 - Keep step logic focused on a single responsibility.

-- Prefer non-blocking I/O and reactive composition.
+- Prefer non-blocking I/O and reactive composition when you need streaming efficiency or backpressure.

 - Choose failure handling by intent: use domain responses for expected business outcomes (for example validation/state conflicts), use Item Reject Sink (